 Hello Hamburg, you beautiful city!
 For us, it was love at first sight with this northern port city of Germany.
 Over the years, we visited this Hanseatic city on several occasions.
 Now it’s time to collate all our tips and recommendations for Hamburg into this detailed travel guide.

-In this blog article, we will share with you what to expect on a city trip to Hamburg and where to find the most beautiful sights.
+In this travel guide, we will share with you what to expect on a city trip to Hamburg and where to find the best things to do and see.
 Plus, you’ll find our best tips for cafes, restaurants and things to do.
-At the end of the article, you will also find an interactive map with all the recommendations we’ve mentioned here.
+At the end of the travel guide, you will also find an interactive map with all the recommendations we’ve mentioned here.

 1. Hamburg: Things to Know when Planning your Trip

 Honestly, we don’t think we have ever met anyone who did not like Hamburg.
 If you like Port Cities and maritime scenes, then you will love Hamburg.
 There is water everywhere around and throughout the city: whether it’s by the harbour on the Elbe, or the very pretty Speicherstadt, or at the Alster.